 #5 Plyometrics: Explosive Movements for jumping on and off the bike, jumping over barriers and giving you legs the ability to sprint, not just run.
 My favorite plyometrics for ‘crossers is the single legged split squat jump + box and depth jumps.

 Once you’ve done your homework (the above five) you are ready to run in a cyclocross specific manner.
 Read about that style of cyclocross run training HERE.

-Can’t make it to camp?
-Buy our Cyclocross Summer Sweet Spot Training Plan that includes the movements described above + all the sweet spot training you should be doing for cross training this summer.
+Our Cyclocross Summer Sweet Spot Training Plan includes all the movements described above + all the sweet spot training you should be doing for cross training this summer.

 Frank is the head coach, founder and owner of FasCat Coaching in Boulder, CO.
 Talking the talk and walking the walk is one of FasCat’s Core Values and you may find him hiking up Sanitas, doing strength and conditioning at REVO Physiotherapy and Sports Performance and going to the YogaPod.
 To talk with Frank about your pre-season cyclocross training please fill out a New Athlete Questionnaire or call 720.406.7444 to set up a Coaching Consultation.
 Otherwise do your homework as described above!